 If you want a great experience, try to experience the original - and still vibrant - country culture of a functioning mansion, a stay with cattle.

-However, you have to go some distance from the city to find really authentic places, as the ground on the damp pampas just around Buenos Aires is far too fertile to waste on ordinary cattle.
-There are quite a few authentic ones stays at a distance of 100+ km from Buenos Aires, and also look around Corrientes in the north or at Mendoza, Salta and the other mountain towns.
+However, you have to go some distance from the city to find really authentic places, as the ground on the damp pampas just around Buenos Aires and is far too fertile to waste on ordinary cattle.
+There are quite a few authentic ones stays at a distance of 100 kilometers from Buenos Aires, and also look around Corrientes in the north or at Mendoza, Salta and the other mountain towns.

 If time is tight and you do not have much time left before you travel, you can visit San Antonio de Areco just north of Buenos Aires.
 This fine village is the most traditional of the villages close to Buenos Aires, and here shows and competitions are held regularly, where the local cowboys - called gauchos - show off their abilities.

 The country reportedly has the highest number of campsites in the world per. inhabitant.
 And it should probably fit, because there are plenty of private and municipal campsites that are also used for picnics by the locals on the weekends.

 Throw yourself into the Spanish words